Wobblyyyy/Pathfinder2/readme.md

   encourage you to check this out once you're comfortable with the library.
 - [Video guides](https://google.com) - (not yet available) video guides on using the library.
 Who doesn't love videos?
 Right?
 Right.
+- [Project releases](project_releases.md) - a guide on all of the available releases of Pathfinder.

 <h2 align="center">Licensing</h2>